zhuli19901106/coursera-learning/README.md

 <li>Time: July 13, 2020
 <li>Grade: 100/100
 <li>Topic: Java
 <li>Review: This is the first course of the <a href="https://www.coursera.org/specializations/object-oriented-programming">Object Oriented Programming in Java Specialization</a>.
-To be honest I like the way it's taught and don't care much about the the Duke Java library and the prehistoric BlueJ IDE (seriously?) they provided. <b>Because I did it in Python with minimal efforts.</b> It's totally about problem solving, which renders language irrevelant.
+To be honest I like the way it's taught and don't care much about the Duke Java library and the prehistoric BlueJ IDE (seriously?) they provided. <b>Because I did it in Python with minimal efforts.</b> It's totally about problem-solving, which renders language irrelevant.
 I learned nothing from the course, so it's considered sort of leisure.
 </ul>